Schedule a weekend binge with these adorable and heart-fluttering Korean romance dramas.

 Scent of a Woman (2011)

-Looking back what I loved most about this drama is how for a change I got the conflict first in one big blow at the beginning of the series and I stayed glued at it all throughout even if I knew the expected possibilities.
-I felt that the tears, the smiles, the bright side, the falling flower petals, the optimism, the strong heroine and Lee Dong Wook oppa were all perfectly placed to the finish line.
+Looking back what I like most about this drama is how for a change I got the conflict first in one big blow at the beginning of the series and I stayed glued at it even when I get the picture of expected possibilities.
+I felt that the tears, the smiles, the bright side, the falling flower petals, the optimism, the strong heroine and Lee Dong Wook are all perfectly placed to the finish line.

-This was one of the most endearing love drama binge I have seen.
-It was so love and life affirming.
+Knowing the initially laid problem, Scent of a Woman anticipates how they will reach the climax, and how the characters will play together to achieve it.
+As a viewer, it made me prepare for the pain because of the heroine’s inevitable dying conflict.
+I am happy that the story comes up with an ending that Eun-jae, Ji-wook and I deserve.
+It is a conclusion that is befitting of the death defying romance premise.
+This is one of the most endearing love melodramas I have seen.
+It is love and life affirming.
 If you are looking for a drama that will make you laugh, fall in love, cry and be hopeful all at the same time, this one is for you.

 Myungwol the Spy (2011)